LUMCMRI/mri_safety_cases/en_US/technical.md

 <br>
 <br>

-## Spatiële gradient
+## Spatial gradient

-In de eisen aan een implantaat wordt vaak ook een maximale spatiële gradient genoemd.
-Het gaat hier dan *niet* om het schakelen van de gradiënten van de scanner maar om het verloop van het \\(B_0\\)-veld in de ruimte, de zogeheten \\( \Delta B_0 \\).
-Van elke scanner is een plot beschikbaar met het verloop van dit hoofd-magnetisch veld.
-De kracht die op een implantaat werkt is ruwweg proportioneel met \\( B_0 \times \Delta B_0 \\).
-De spatiële gradient wordt uitgedrukt in de eenheid T/m, maar Gauss/cm wordt ook wel gebruikt.
-Voor het omrekenen geldt dat 100 G/cm gelijk is aan 1 T/m.
+In the safety information of the implant manufacturer one often finds a limit for the spatial gradient.
+This is not about the gradient system of the scanner but about the change of the main magnetic field strength \\(B_0\\) in space: when moving around or inside the magnet the field strength will be different from location to location.
+Between any two points in space there will be a gradual change (= gradient or \\( \Delta B_0 \\)) in field strength.
+This gradient is expressed in Tesla per meter (T/m).
+The magnet pulling force on an object is proportional to
+ \\( B_0 \times \Delta B_0 \\) and in the user manual of your scanner you will find maps of \\( \Delta B_0 \\) and \\(B_0\\).

+In stead of the unit T/m one can also find the old unit Gauss per centimeter (G/cm).
+For conversion: 100 G/cm = 1 T/m.

 ![Horizontaal aanzicht](extra_materiaal/1_5_Ing_SpatGradHorz.png)
 ![Verticaal aanzicht](extra_materiaal/1_5_Ing_SpatGradVert.png)
-Horizontaal en verticaal aanzicht van de spatiële gradient in het hoofd-magnetisch veld van een Philips Ingenia CX 1.5 Tesla MRI-scanner.
+Top- and side-view of the main magnetic field spatial gradient of a Philips Ingenia CX 1.5 Tesla MRI-scanner.

 ![Horizontaal aanzicht](extra_materiaal/3_0_Ing_SpatGradHorz.png)
 ![Verticaal aanzicht](extra_materiaal/3_0_Ing_SpatGradVert.png)
-Horizontaal en verticaal aanzicht van de spatiële gradient in het hoofd-magnetisch veld van een Philips Ingenia CX 3.0 Tesla MRI-scanner.
+Top- and side-view of the main magnetic field spatial gradient of a Philips Ingenia CX 3.0 Tesla MRI-scanner.